doofpot/active_app/README.md

 - [bitfields](https://github.com/grosser/bitfields)
 - [flag_shih_tzu](https://github.com/pboling/flag_shih_tzu)

-Also, `ActiveFlag` has one of the simplest code base that you can easily reason about or hack on.
+Also, `ActiveApp` has one of the simplest code base that you can easily reason about or hack on.